dzmanashvilisaba/Social-Computing/README.md

 ## Lab 4
-In Lab4, it was practiced the concepts of sampling distribution step-by-step: given population size, 10k, of KAIST students and their height measures (theoritical values) it is estimated:
+In Lab4, it was practiced the concepts of sampling distribution: given population size, 10k, of KAIST students and their height measures (theoritical values) it is estimated:
-  1. The distribution of a histogram of population and its form
+  1. The distribution of a histogram of data and form of distribution.
-  2. The mean and standartand diviation of sampling and population distribution, and difference between those two
+  2. The mean and standartand diviation of sampling and population distribution.
-  3. Difference measure between POSTECH student's data
+  3. Difference measure between KAIST and POSTECH student's data.

 |        |      |
 | -------------- | -------------- |